Tutorial: Todo List¶

 f.write(f'{args.list},{args.item}\n')

-command class to Todo.__arguments__
+Add the Append command class to Todo.__arguments__ collection without

 instantiating it: